 AMSTAR score=9/11.
 74 out of 89 RCT (1966-1995) showed homeopathy statistically significantly superior [2.45 times more effective and positive at 95% confidence interval (CI)] to placebo.
 After correction for publication bias, the odds ratio reduces to 1.78, still statistically significant.
 26 out of 89 studies were of high quality for which the odds ratio reduces further to 1.66, still significant.
 In 1999, the authors reassessed the studies and found that 10 trials with the highest Jaded score of 5 are still significant.

 The main conclusion was that the results “were not compatible with the hypothesis that the effects of homoeopathy are completely due to placebo.”

 3. The Journal of Alternative and Complementary Medicine

-AMSTAR score =8/11, Out of 32 RCT for 19 clinical conditions, overall odd ratio for high quality 19 trials =1.62 (statistically significant) at 95% CI which reduces to 1.12 (not statistically significant) for 6 best quality trials at 95% CI.
+AMSTAR score =8/11.
+Out of 32 RCT for 19 clinical conditions, the overall odds ratio for high quality 19 trials =1.62 (statistically significant) at 95% CI which reduces to 1.12 (not statistically significant) for 6 best quality trials at 95% CI.